wetransform-os/ProMCDA/README.md

 - list of weights for each indicator
     - should the weights be randomly sampled by mean of a Monte Carlo sampling? (*yes* or *no*)
     - if *no*, a list of weights should be given as input
+    - if *yes*, should the process be *iterative* (*yes*, i.e. randomness is associated to one weight at time) or not ("no", i.e. randomness is associated to all the weights at the same time)?
     - if *yes*, the number of samples should be given as input
-    - the sum of the weights should always be equal to 1 or the values will be rescaled
+    - the sum of the weights should always be equal to 1 or the values will be rescaled using minmax rescaler
+    - depending on the different options, the other information are disregard
 - output file (e.g. `path/output_file.csv`).

 In case the variability of results is of no interest, then: